Fogarty Fellowship FAQ

 What Does the Application Process Entail?

-Before starting an application, prospective Fellows must choose a research site, research topic and program mentor.
+Before starting an application, prospective fellows must choose a research site, research topic and program mentor.

 Applications are submitted at fogartyfellows.org.
 A complete application includes the online application form and the submission of letters of recommendation.